 Water softener salt is a type of salt that is used in water softening systems to remove minerals that cause hard water.
 Hard water is water that contains high levels of minerals such as calcium and magnesium, which can leave deposits on pipes and appliances.

 Ultimately, the best type of water softener salt for your specific system will depend on your budget, the availability of different types of salt in your area, and the specific needs of your water softening system.
+For more about how to choose a good water softener salt and the factors involved in that decision, see our article A Guide To Water Softener Salt: Pellets, Blocks, Cubes or Crystals.

-How Does Water Softener Salt Work To Remove Hard Water Minerals?
+How Does Water Softener Salt Work to Remove Hard Water Minerals?

 When hard water enters a water softener, it comes into contact with small polystyrene beads, which are coated with sodium ions.
 Sodium ions attract and bind to minerals in the hard water, such as calcium and magnesium, and remove them from the water through a process called ion exchange.